Struggling with Digestive Issues?

 When we are experiencing digestive discomfort this can easily disrupt sleep.
 Placing tiny filiform pins into pre-mapped sections of the body has the effect of rebalancing the body.

 Digestive issues are often the result of emotional upset—anxiety, stress included—that throws off the body.
-In Chinese medicine we talk about this as “Liver Invading Spleen”, which means the brain’s agitated state is messing with a digestive system that perhaps is already compromised.
+This means the brain’s agitated state is messing with a digestive system that perhaps is already compromised.
 Typically we relax the agitated state (liver) and strengthen the ‘spleen’, thereby relaxing the gut.

 Healthy Fats–such as coconut oil, organic and pasture-raised meats, eggs, avocado, and butter all help provide your body with the necessary building blocks to manufacture sleep hormones.
 Be aware that coconut oil can also act as a stimulant for some people, so its use needs to be monitored.